WICG/web-app-launch/explainer.md

 }
 ```

-Alternatively, rather than specifying a `type` attribute and class hierarchy, different types of event could be fired in different cases, such as `launch-navigation` and `launch-file`.
+Alternatively, rather than specifying a `type` attribute and class hierarchy, different types of event could be fired in different cases, such as `launch-navigation` and `launch-file`, or invocation specific arguments could be optional.

 On the other hand, the debate of whether to fire a SW event or to trigger a URL navigation with parameters has come up recently in the Deep Linking API [proposal](https://docs.google.com/document/d/1WzpCnpc1N7WjDJnFmj90-Z5SALI3cSPtNrYuH1EVufg/edit#).
 In that document, mgiuca@ suggests: